 - XVG compatibility.
 There’s only a reasonably limited range of wallets that are compatible with Verge, so make sure any wallet you choose actually allows you to store these coins.

 - Intuitive user interface.
 Ease of use is critical when managing your cryptocurrency, so look for a wallet that’s simple to operate and understand right from the first step of the setup process.

 - Customer support.
 Next, check what sort of reputation the wallet provider has for customer support.
-If you ever experience any problems with the wallet, will you be able to get your questions answered promptly?
+If you ever experience any problems with the wallet, will you be able to get your questions answered promptly and helpfully?

 - Ongoing development.
 Another key feature to consider is the development team behind the wallet.
 Rather than moving on to other projects once the wallet has been released, do they continue working on it to provide improvements and upgrades?